bigsnarfdude/TensorFlow-Examples/README.md

-Some of the other videos (you know who you are...are pure crap watch me learn TensorFlow videos...lotsa clicks doesnt mean good) https://www.udacity.com/course/deep-learning--ud730 https://www.youtube.com/watch?v=iQdWX1327XQ https://github.com/mbernico/CS570/tree/master/deepLearning
+Some of the other videos (you know who you are...are pure crap watch me learn TensorFlow videos...lotsa clicks doesnt mean good) https://www.udacity.com/course/deep-learning--ud730 https://www.youtube.com/watch?v=iQdWX1327XQ

+# Learn and use these notebooks to implement basic to advanced TensorFlow
+https://github.com/mbernico/CS570/tree/master/deepLearning

 # Submit to Kaggle